Cognigy/Documentation/docs/en/docs/ai/tools/analytics/odata-analytics-endpoint.md

 | ratingComment      | Comment left when given a rating                                                           | String   |                                      |
 | snapshotName       | Name for the Snapshot used by the Endpoint                                                 | String   |                                      |

-???+ info "Field Explanation"
+!!! note "Field Explanation"
     Many of the OData Records fields are retrieved directly from the input object results.
 See [here]({{config.site_url}}ai/tools/interaction-panel/input/) for more information about what these variables are.

-???+ warning "Max length of custom fields"
+!!! warning "Max length of custom fields"
     You can store maximum 500 characters as the value of each of the custom fields

 ### ChatHistory